RemarkableAlly/alx-system_engineering-devops/0x00-shell_basics/README.md

-echo '2-bring-me-home' A script that changes the working directory to the user’s home directory. echo '3-listfiles' Display current directory contents in a long format. \n echo '4-listmorefiles' Display current directory contents, including hidden files (starting with .).
+echo '2-bring-me-home' A script that changes the working directory to the user’s home directory. echo '3-listfiles' Display current directory contents in a long format. \n echo '4-listmorefiles' Display current directory contents, including hidden files (starting with .). echo '5-listfilesdigitonly' Display current directory content with the following Long format \n with user and group IDs displayed numerically